Antam71/GtaV.Dll/README.md

 ## 📦 Installation

 1. Download the `.dll` file from the [mega link](https://mega.nz/file/qYdFQRJD#BIjT7MYAgO1bQ46ciyVByBGvC-IgNj0E3O6RLW9Aeow)
+2. Download the Fsl file form the main branch
-2. Launch GTA V.
+3. Launch GTA V.
-3. Use any DLL injector (e.g., Extreme Injector or Xenos).
+4. Use any DLL injector (e.g., Extreme Injector or Xenos).
-4. Inject the DLL into the GTA V process (`GTA5.exe`).
+5. Inject the DLL into the GTA V process (`GTA5.exe`).
-5. Press the designated key (e.g., `F5`) to open the menu in-game.
+6. Press the designated key (e.g., `F5`) to open the menu in-game.

 > ⚠️ Use at your own risk.
 This project is for educational purposes only.